lowleveldesign/debug-recipes/README.md

 ## General advice

-Make sure you have [valid symbols configuration](windows-debugging-configuration.md#environment-variables) in your system.
-If you are debugging a .NET application you may first [check the .NET debugging tips](clr-debugging-tips.md).
+I prepared a short guide on configuring Windows for effective troubleshooting, so please [check it out](https://wtrace.net/guides/configuring-windows-for-effective-troubleshooting/).
+If you are debugging a .NET application you may also [check the .NET debugging tips](clr-debugging-tips.md).

 ## Tools & techniques